MicrosoftDocs/architecture-center/docs/data-science-process/overview-content.md

 MLflow aims to simplify and standardize the process of machine learning development, from experimentation to deployment.

 Machine Learning [integrates with Git repositories](/azure/machine-learning/concept-train-model-git-integration?view=azureml-api-2&tabs=python), so you can use Git-compatible services:  GitHub, GitLab, Bitbucket, Azure DevOps, or another Git-compatible service.
-In addition to the assets already tracked in Machine Learning, your team can develop their own taxonomy within their Git-compatible service to store other project information, such as:
+In addition to the assets already tracked in Machine Learning, your team can develop their own taxonomy within their Git-compatible service to store other project data, such as the following information:

 - Documentation
-  - Project, for example the final project report
+  - Project: for example, the final project report
-  - Data report, for example the data dictionary or data quality reports
+  - Data report: for example, the data dictionary or data quality reports
-  - Model, for example model reports
+  - Model: for example, model reports
 - Code
   - Data preparation
   - Model development